 The TV Device may ignore the value of the has_ntp, has_ptp and has_timecode fields.

 If the paused field is 1 then the tick rate is unchanged, but the TV Device shall behave for the purposes of calculating Timestamps as if the presentation has been paused.
+Specifically, a TEMI timeline with a paused field set to 1 may still be selected and used, and the corresponding Control Timestamps will include a constant contentTime field and a timelineSpeedMultiplier field that is set to 0.

 EXAMPLE: The MSAS in a simple TV Device sends Control Timestamps to SCs in CSAs based solely on the behaviour of the SC within the TV Device that is presenting broadcast content containing a TEMI timeline.
 If that TEMI timeline paused field is 1, then a Control Timestamp sent by the MSAS will have a timeline speed multiplier set to the value 0.

 If the TV Device detects a change in the pause field or a discontinuity in a timeline by observing a change in the discontinuity field from a 0 to a 1 from one to the next, then the SC elementary function of the TV Device should report a revised Earliest and Latest Presentation Timestamps to the MSAS function.
 This is because it will likely result in a significant change to the correlation between the Wall Clock and the timeline.
+In turn, this will normally generate the transmission of a new Control Timestamp from the TV Device.